AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Stop\>
  Stops/freezes the current cue fades.
 See [Running a cue list](../cue-lists/cue-list-playback.md/#running-a-cue-list).
+If used when already stopped, goes back a cue.

  ---
 ## \<Through\>